1reubent/Alien_Invasion/README.md

 - [Credits](#credits)

 ## Introduction
-Alien Invasion is a classic arcade-style game inspired by the Space Invaders.
+Alien Invasion is a classic arcade-style game inspired by Space Invaders.
 The player controls a spaceship and must defend Earth from waves of descending aliens.
 The game is written in Python using the Pygame library, offering an exciting retro gaming experience.

 ## Features
 - Classic Space Invaders gameplay